Sei-Lisa/LSL-PyOptimizer/README.md

 Extensions for other IDEs like Eclipse are not planned, but the author encourages others to write them.
 Please notify Sei Lisa if you write one, so that it can be listed in this page.

+The program uses two external files.
+One is `builtins.txt`, which is in the same format as needed by [lslint](https://github.com/pclewis/lslint), and an up-to-date copy can be obtained from the _kwdb_ project: [https://bitbucket.org/Sei_Lisa/kwdb/raw/tip/outputs/builtins.txt](https://bitbucket.org/Sei_Lisa/kwdb/raw/tip/outputs/builtins.txt).
+The other is `seftable.txt`, which is a list of functions that have no side effects (SEF stands for side-effect free), allowing them to be removed (optimized out) if nothing else has side effects in an expression.

 ## Other future plans

 Making the optimizer smarter is one primary objective.
-Conversion to [SSA](http://en.wikipedia.org/wiki/Static_single_assignment_form) is currently not performed, and would be nice to have, for one.
+Conversion to [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form) is currently not performed, and would be nice to have, for one.

 Another goal is to add the possibility to link each output line with its source counterpart, so that in case of a server side compilation error, the source line corresponding to the actual line where the error happened can be displayed.
 Currently, server-side compilation errors should be very rare (unless there are bugs in the optimizer) as there will be very few situations in which they won't be caught by the parser first.